damianhakert/damianhakert.github.io/source/handbook/index.html.md

 As an example, the first grant was handed to a team member who will be traveling to 6 team members in different countries during 6 months, and this team member will receive the maximum grant of $2,000.

 To claim the approved award, include a line item on your expense report or invoice with the approval email as the receipt.
 The entire award can be claimed from the first month of travel to up to 3 months after the travel is completed.

+### Tinggly

+[Tinggly](https://www.tinggly.com/) is a gift platform that contains hundreds of experiences.
+One gift buys an entire collection of experiences for the recipient to choose from, and is hand delivered in a cool package.
+They are available in around 100 countries across the globe, and valid for 24 months after purchase.

+1. What are the different levels of experiences, and how are they awarded?
+  * Essential Collection (Valued at $79 USD): Peer nominating a peer.
+Limited to six per year per team member.
+  * Premium Collection (Valued at $119 USD): Manager nominating a direct report.
+  * Ultimate Collection (Valued at $279 USD): Selected as the [Most Valuable Team Member](https://about.gitlab.com/handbook/#most-valuable-team-member).
+  * Bucket List (Prices Vary): Bucket List items can be recommended by managers for their team members for extraordinary performance and alignment with our [values](https://about.gitlab.com/handbook/#values).
+The gift must be approved by the Sr. Director of People Operations and the CEO.
+1. To recommend a peer or direct report, please email People Ops with the request.
+People Ops will ensure that the gift is approved by the appropriate managers, and then [place the order](https://about.gitlab.com/handbook/people-operations/sop/#process-tinggly) for the new team member to receive their box.
+1. Director level and above are exempt from being awarded.
+1. TODO Add Box description.
+1. What are some pointers for nominating a peer?
+  * Tinggly is a great tool to be able to nominate a colleague, perhaps outside of your team, for exemplifying GitLab's values.
+Please do not nominate someone for doing their job, but instead look at how they go above and beyond to make GitLab a better place to work!
+  * Example of what it can't be: "Someone in People Ops ordered business cards for me, so I would like to nominate them for a peer Tinggly award."
+As awesome as business cards are, ordering them is part of the onboarding process, so that task is part of People Ops day to day job.
+  * Example of what it can be: "A team member outside my team went above and beyond helping to train me on git over a few weeks, so that I can be more productive in my workflow."
+This team member should be rewarded for collaboration with a Tinggly Peer Experience.

+#### Most Valuable Team Member

+1. A Most Valuable Team Member (MVTM), exemplifies the [GitLab Values](https://about.gitlab.com/handbook/#values) in an extraordinary way.
+1. Every month People Ops will release a recognition survey to reward the MVTM.
+  * The survey will be released on the 5th of each month and voting will close on the 10th.
+The award will be given on the 15th, or next business day if on a weekend.
+The People Ops Specialist will tally the submissions.
+Majority wins the award.
+The People Ops Generalist will verify the votes.
+  * Each survey will focus on one of our values.
+For example, in March we will ask you to nominate a team member who exemplifies Results, in April, Transparency, etc. Each survey will specify which value the team is nominating others for.
+  * The award will be announced on the [Team Call](https://about.gitlab.com/handbook/#team-call) to recognize the team member, and posted on the culture page.
+1. A team member is only awarded MVTM once per calendar year.
+1. The award given will be an experience from the [Tinggly Ultimate Collection](https://www.tinggly.com/collections/ultimate).
+1. Takeaway from the award: Behaviors awarded are likely to be repeated.

 ## <i class="fa fa-gavel fa-fw icon-color font-awesome" aria-hidden="true"></i> Signing Legal Documents
 {: #signing-legal-documents}